Last updated July 18, 2023

 Migraines.
 Magnesium deficiency has been linked to migraine headaches due to its importance in balancing neurotransmitters in the body.

 Magnesium deficiency makes you feel stressed, and causes your stress hormone (cortisol) to elevate.
 When you’re stressed, you excrete more minerals from your body (including magnesium).
 This causes MORE stress (because your magnesium deficient), which in turn further depletes your magnesium levels.

 As the body becomes more magnesium deficient, we experience higher levels of anxiety, irritability, and MORE stress, which digs us even deeper in the magnesium deficiency hole.
 As this vicious cycle continues, your body’s natural balance falls out of harmony, and all other hormones (including the hormones responsible for your fertility) are affected as a result.

 Fortunately, there are lots of magnesium-rich food that help bump up magnesium levels naturally.
-The key is buying foods that are foods that are grown organically or from your local farmer’s market.
+The key is buying foods that are grown organically or from your local farmer’s market.
 The soil from conventional farms is depleted of magnesium because they don’t rotate their crops or let the land rest.
 Also, they typically only put nitrogen, phosphorus and potassium back in the soil, but leave out magnesium.

 Typically, the foods you’ll find that are highest in magnesium are green leafy vegetables, which are packed with chlorophyll.
 Chlorophyll is known as the “lifeblood” of a plant and has the ability to absorb the sun’s light and turn it into energy.
 One major difference between human blood and chlorophyll is that human blood has iron at the center of the cell, but plants have magnesium at the center of the cell.

 Here’s a quick (and delish!) recipe to get your started on your journey to increasing your magnesium levels:

 4 oz ounce grilled or baked wild-caught salmon